nitrictech/docs/docs/reference/nodejs/v0/api/api-post.md

 ---
 title: Node.js - api.post()
-description: Register an API route and set a specific HTTP POST handler on that route.
+description: Reference for Nitric's Node.js library - Register an API route and set a specific HTTP POST handler on that route.
 ---

 Register an API route and set a specific HTTP POST handler on that route.